vplauzon/vplauzon.github.io/_posts/2020/1/2020-02-03-using-subnets-to-control-inbound-outbound-access-to-azure-functions.md

 That is, we'll lock down the communication between two functions using a subnet.
 No more public IPs shared with other customers.
 This will not be using [App Service Environment](https://docs.microsoft.com/en-us/azure/app-service/environment/intro) (ASE) or [Azure Function Premium](https://docs.microsoft.com/en-us/azure/azure-functions/functions-premium-plan).
 Just plain old public Azure Functions.

+Everything we do here can also be done with a web site in Azure App Service.

 As usual the [code is on GitHub](https://github.com/vplauzon/function/tree/master/lock-in-subnet).

 ## Deploy Solution